oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/_index.md

 ## Secure, scalable, easy to use, and free.

+Implement the [BFF Security Pattern](https://bff.gocloudnative.org/concepts/bff-security-pattern/) in a matter of minutes.
 The GoCloudNative.Bff is a authentication gateway based on YARP.
-Implementing it should not take more than a couple of minutes:
+Follow these steps to implement it:

 ```bash
 dotnet new web